TURahim/collab-canvas/README.md

 ## 🤝 **Contributing**

-This is an MVP project following a structured task list.
-PRs are welcome for:
+This is a production MVP.
+Contributions welcome for:
 - Bug fixes
 - Performance improvements
 - Documentation updates
 - Test coverage improvements
+- New features (see Roadmap)

+Please create feature branches from `dev` and submit PRs to `dev` branch.

 ---